part-os/core-python/README.md

 -------------------------

 The SDK client is authenticated via an automatically generated token linked to your Paperless Parts account.
+To generate, revoke, or re-generate this token, go to Settings > Integrations > API Token.
+This token must be included in the header of all requests using the key as follows:

+`Authorization`: `API-Token <api-token>`

-For instructions on how to obtain, revoke, and re-create this token, please contact support@paperlessparts.com.
-You provide this access token when instantiating your `PaperlessClient` object, as shown in the example below.
+The SDK handles this for you when you this access token when instantiating your `PaperlessClient` object, as shown in the example below.
 We recommend structuring your application to read this from a configuration file.
 Your access token should never be committed to your version control system (like git).

 Writing custom listeners